Odyssey

 Screenshot of the Explorer showing a successful response to the IncrementTrackViews mutation

-When we run the again and again, we can see that the number of views is going up!
+When we run the mutation again and again, we can see that the number of views is going up!

 In the successful mutation response, where are the values of code, success and message coming from?